 [FES] is the particulate iron settling rate in the water column under oxic conditions.
 Values between 0.5 and 2.0 have been used in previous modeling studies.

 This state variable can be thought of representing total metals.
-In an oxidizing environment reduced iron is oxidized as
+In an oxidizing environment, reduced iron is oxidized as

-Fe2+→Fe3+
+Fe2+→Fe3+.

 The model uses [PARTP] to partition or sorb [PO4-P] onto the oxidized form.
 The model at present does not take up oxygen during the oxidation process.